 Arbortech says that the Airboard will only be available in select locations at first.
 Initially, you will find these devices at theme parks.

-For more information on hoverboards, the Airboard and related topics, check out the links on the next page!
+For more information on hoverboards, the Airboard and related topics, check out the links below!